See what the admission requirements are.

 You can count on financial support from the start of your studies.
 Depending on your financial circumstances, merit or specific requirements, you may be able to apply for a reduction or exemption of the enrolment fee.

-The ISEE value must be submitted, even if you are not enrolled in the degree programme, by 18:00 on 30 October 2024 (or by 18:00 on 15 November 2024, with a €100 penalty) by accessing ER-GO Online Services, otherwise you will have to pay the full amount.
+The ISEE value must be submitted, even if you are not enrolled in the degree programme, by October 30, 2025, at 6:00 pm (or by November 17, 2025, at 6:00 pm with a €100 late fee) by accessing ER-GO Online Services; otherwise, you will have to pay thefull amount.

 If you cannot obtain an ISEE certification, check how the fees are calculated according to your country of origin and where your family has income and assets.